-Metadata management is the oversight of data associated with data assets to ensure that information can be integrated, accessed, shared, linked, analyzed and maintained to best effect across an organization.
+Metadata management is the administration of data that describes other data.
+It involves establishing policies and processes that ensure information can be integrated, accessed, shared, linked, analyzed and maintained to best effect across the organization.

-Document metadata in Microsoft Word, for example, includes the file size, date of document creation, the name(s) of the author and most recent modifier, the dates of any changes and the total edit time.
+Metadata is generated whenever data is created, acquired, added to, deleted from, or updated.
+For example, document metadata in Microsoft Word includes the file size, date of document creation, the name(s) of the author and most recent modifier, the dates of any changes and the total edit time.
 Further metadata can be added, including title, tags and comments.

 Benefits of metadata management include: